taw10/crystfel/doc/man/crystfel_geometry.5.md

 PIXEL SIZE
 ==========

 You will need to specify the size of the pixels, of course.
-Use one of the
+Use the following:
-following:

-**pixel_pitch** = _pixelSize_
-: The width of the pixels, in meters.

 **res** = _pixelsPerMeter_
 : The resolution, in pixels per metre, i.e. one divided by the pixel size in : metres.

-These values effectively give the scale factor between the length of the **fs,ss** vectors and physical space.
+This gives the scale factor between the length of the **fs,ss** vectors and physical space.
 If the **fs** and **ss** vectors have different magnitudes, the pixels will not be square.
 This is allowed, but comes with a possibility of strange problems, because many algorithms assume